MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-teams-policies.md

 ## Turn off the ability to record calls

-When you turn off the ability to record calls, the no-entry symbol appears on the **Recording** button.
+When you turn off the ability to record calls, the **Recording** button is unavailable.

 ![Screenshot of Call window with Recording button disabled.](media/calling-teams-policies-recording-disabled.JPG "Screenshot of Call window with Recording button disabled")